 Desert Travels was originally written in 1996 (paper edition: last few copies) and covered my first six Sahara trips, starting as a clueless 21-year-old with an on a Yamaha XT500.
-The book finishes about 7 years later, following a fractious ride from Algeria to Mauritania via Timbuktu with ‘Steve’, just before nomad rebellions swept the central Sahara in the early 1990s.
+The book finishes about seven years later, following a fractious ride from Algeria to Mauritania via Timbuktu with ‘Steve’, just before nomad rebellions swept the central Sahara in the early 1990s.

-But most of Desert Travels describes my so-called ‘Sahara Motorcycle Tour‘ of ’88, when I managed to scrape together five guys to follow me (right) and a cantankerous Landrover support vehicle for a month through the Algerian Sahara.
+But most of Desert Travels describes my so-called ‘Sahara Motorcycle Tour‘ of 1988, when I managed to scrape together five guys to follow me (right) and a cantankerous Landrover support vehicle for a month through the Algerian Sahara.
 Like it says: five set off – only one came back riding.

 The Golden Age of Sahara travel

 The 1980s were a Golden Age of desert tourism; post-colonial nations had yet to be beset by internal strife, while the popularity of the Dakar Rally, as well as the advent of desert-capable motorcycles and 4x4s saw adventure tourism flourish in the central Sahara.
 Most winters the overlanders’ campsite in Tamanrasset was packed with VWs, Land Rovers, Ladas, BMWs, XTs.
 Today, when I stay in Camping Dassine it’s like an empty stadium – only the old ‘airstream’ Transsaharienne bus (right) rests where it always did by the entrance gate.
-Desert Travels is set in that era so read the book or scan this website for a taste of the classic desert biking days.
+Desert Travels is set in that era so read the book or scan this website for a taste of the classic modern era of desert travels.